anoopsarkar/compilers-class/faq.md

 ### Homework submission policies

-* For homework policies, see the Homeworks section
+* For homework policies, see the Homework section

 ### Exams